redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 db.comment.findUnique({ where: { id: 1 }}).post()
 ```

-We also added a convenience `comments` field to `Post` which gives us the same capability in reverse:
+Prisma also added a convenience `comments` field to `Post` which gives us the same capability in reverse:

 ```javascript
 db.post.findUnique({ where: { id: 1 }}).comments()